Your apprentice incentive options

-There is a raft financial supports for employers looking to take on a trainee or apprentice.
-Apprenticeship Support Australia outlines the key funding support options for employers.
+There is a raft of financial supports for employers looking to take on a trainee or apprentice.
+Apprenticeship Support Australia outlines the key incentives for employers.

 Boosting Apprenticeship Commencements Wage Subsidy: up to $7000 per quarter

-Businesses will be able to access up to 50 per cent of a new apprentice or trainees wages from October 5, 2020, until September 30, 2021.
+Businesses will be able to access up to 50 per cent of a new apprentice or trainees wages from October 5, 2020, until March 31, 2022.
 The subsidy applies regardless of location, occupation, industry or business size.
-The program is capped at 100,000 places.
 Apprentices and trainees need to be undertaking a Cert II or higher qualification and be engaged in a formally-approved training contract.

 Federal Government incentives: up to $9000